-Contractor, to engage a Third Party to perform the maintenance and emergency service necessary to assure continuous traffic signal operation.
+- Once the Contractor has started repair work/emergency service the Contractor shall restore a malfunctioning signal to normal phase operations uninterrupted. - The Contractor shall maintain a LOG of all trouble calls received, the response time, and the corrective action taken.
+The records and logs shall be available to Department personnel for review during normal working hours.
+All records and logs shall be turned over to the Department at FINAL ACCEPTANCE. - In the event the Contractor fails to perform in accordance with requirements and schedules of this Specification, the Department reserves the right, without notice to the Contractor, to engage a Third Party to perform the maintenance and emergency service necessary to assure continuous traffic signal operation.
 Further, all expenses incurred by the Department in implementing this option, shall be deducted from the payment due the Contractor.
-In addition the Contractor shall pay liquidated damages to SCDOT in the amount of ONE THOUSAND, FIVE HUNDRED (\$1.500) DOLLARS FOR EACH OCCASION.
-FOR EACH DAY (UNTIL CORRECTED).
+In addition the Contractor shall pay liquidated damages to SCDOT in the amount of FIFTEEN HUNDRED (\$1500) DOLLARS FOR EACH OCCASION, FOR EACH DAY (UNTIL CORRECTED).

-1.1.4 Utility Coordination
+1.6 Utility Coordination

-Prior to the beginning of any construction activities, the CONTRACTOR shall coordinate as necessary with the Utility Company to provide power and any necessary attachment agreements, as well as, ensuring all utilities are identified and avoided during construction.
+• The Contractor, prior to the beginning of any construction activity, shall coordinate as necessary with the Utility Company to provide power and any necessary attachment agreements as well as ensuring all utilities are identified and avoided during construction.

-1.1.5 Contract Schedule
+1.7 Contract Schedule

-Unless noted otherwise in the Special Provisions, the CONTRACTOR shall furnish the Department with a WEEKLY SCHEDULE for the TRAFFIC SIGNAL CONSTRUCTION work, each Friday, for the TWO (2) WEEKS to come, listing the location and date of each intended activity.
+- Unless noted otherwise in the Special Provisions, the Contractor shall furnish the Engineer with a WEEKLY SCHEDULE for the TRAFFIC SIGNAL CONSTRUCTION work, each Friday, for the week to come, listing the location and date of each intended activity.
 This will permit scheduling signal inspection personnel.
-Deviation from this schedule may cause the Department to delay Inspection and Payments.

-Any work performed without notification of the proper parties in the Department, will be treated as unauthorized work (see Section 105.11 of the Standard Specifications), and could result in nonpayment to the Contractor for that work.
+Deviation from this schedule may cause the Department to delay Inspection and Payments. - Any work performed without notification of the proper parties in the Department, will be treated as unauthorized work (see Section 105.11 of the Standard Specifications), and could result in nonpayment to the Contractor for that work.

-1.1.6 Permits.
-Codes.
-Licenses. and Abilities
+1.8 Permits, Codes, Licenses, & Abilities

-All work shall be performed in a safe and workmanlike manner, to meet the highest industry standards, in accordance with the requirements of the latest editions of the National Electrical Code (NEC), the National Electrical Safety Code (NESC), the Illuminating Engineering Society (IES), the American National Standards Institute (ANSI), the National Electrical Manufacturer's Association (NEMA), and the regulations and standards of the local power company.

-The prime contractor or subcontractor responsible for the performance of the work must be licensed by the SC Licensing Board For Contractors and possess a Journeyman Card issued by the South Carolina Municipal Association or as required by the city in which work occurs at the time work is performed

-Further, at least one 'ON-SITE' field supervisor shall have LEVEL II or higher, Traffic Signal Certification by the International Municipal Signal Association (IMSA).
-Photo copies of the license and certificate (for both above) shall be submitted to the District Electrical Supervisor at the preconstruction meeting or before work commences.
-The CONTRACTOR shall retain employee(s) holding the above certificate for the duration of the project; and the employee(s) shall be present DAILY and at the FINAL INSPECTION

-The CONTRACTOR shall employ persons capable of programming traffic signal controllers of the type used by this project.
-The CONTRACTOR shall possess both a desktop and a portable (laptop) computer, and be capable of using them to upload and download signal operating parameters.
+- Perform all work in a safe and workmanlike manner, to meet the highest industry standards, in accordance with the requirements of the latest editions of the National Electrical Code (NEC), the National Electrical Safety Code (NESC), the Illuminating Engineering Society (IES), the American National Standards Institute (ANSI), the National Electrical Manufacturer's Association (NEMA), and the regulations and standards of the local power company. - The prime contractor or subcontractor responsible for the performance of the work must be licensed by the SC Licensing Board For Contractors and possess a Journeyman Card issued by the South Carolina Municipal Association or as required by the city in which work occurs at the time work is performed. - Further, at least one 'ON-SITE' field supervisor shall have LEVEL II or higher, Traffic Signal Certification by the International Municipal Signal Association (IMSA).
+Photo copies of the license and certificate (for both above) shall be submitted before work commences.
+The Contractor shall retain employee(s) holding the above certificate for the duration of the project; and the employee(s) shall be present DAILY and at the FINAL INSPECTION. - The Contractor shall employ persons capable of programming traffic signal controllers of the type used by this project.
+The Contractor shall possess both a desktop and a portable (laptop) computer, and be capable of using them to upload and download signal operating parameters.

-1.1.7 Integration
+1.9 Integration